|Abel S. Bennett - Daniel S. Boyer - Albert M. Branick - William Capron - James Carman - Emory R. Curtis

 the call of their country.
 Albert attended with friends.
 They sang songs, listened to the message and were fueled by the energy of the crowd.
 Young and

 headstrong and angry; all would enlist.

-Albert turned 19 just months before he was mustered into the service of the United States on September 12th at Fort Wayne in Detroit, Michigan.
-He
+Albert turned 18 in August and enlisted in Flint, Michigan on his birthday.
+He was mustered into the service of the United States on September 23rd at Fort

 "The Regiment was assigned to the "Expeditionary Corp", under General T. W. Sherman, seeing service along the coast at Hilton Head, Beaufort, S. C., Coosaw River